Annanardo/Art/README.md

 ```

 After this, the user is asked if she/he wants to visualize similarities according
-to nationality (nat), artistic movement (mov) or number of paintings (nop).
+to nationality (nat), artistic movement (mov), or the number of paintings (nop).
 Here an example:

 ```bash
 Do you want to see the similarities according to nationality, artistic movement or number of paintings?
 (nat, mov, nop) -> nat
 ```
-If the user chooses nationality or artistic movement, the function retrives
+If the user chooses nationality or artistic movement, the function retreives
 all the artists that satisfy the requirement.

 ```bash